rmsuthar/ravindra/blog.md

 *   **GraphQL as an Orchestrator:** Request exactly what is needed in one query.
 *   **Performance Engineering:** The BFF handles complex data joining, reducing the load on the user's device.

+**Usage:** Ideal for mobile-heavy applications where network latency is high and you want to minimize the number of backend requests.

 ### 2. Deterministic UI with State Machines
 As applications grow, "Boolean Hell" leads to buggy, unpredictable UIs.

 *   **Finite State Machines (FSM):** Use libraries like **XState** to define formal states (Idle, Loading, Success, Failure).
 *   **Impact:** Eliminates "impossible states" and makes the UI mathematically predictable.

+**Usage:** Use this for complex multi-step forms (like a mortgage application or a flight booking flow) where the UI state can become very messy with traditional booleans.

 ### 3. Agentic AI & Generative UI
 The next frontier is interfaces generated dynamically by AI based on user intent.